Prince Harry, Duke of Sussex: Other cases

 In October 2013, Jo Brand appeared on Have I Got News for You and while talking about Prince George's christening she said: "George's godparents include Hugh van Cutsem ...
 I presume that's a nickname as in Hugh van cuts 'em and Harry then snorts 'em."
 Representatives of Kensington Palace contacted the BBC after the programme aired, pointing out the error and the implications of the joke.
 The BBC wrote to Kensington Palace apologising for the "factual inaccuracy" as George's godfather was William van Cutsem, but it did not apologise for the comment itself as it was part of the show's "irreverent humor".

 In February 2014, a judge sentenced the convicted criminal Ashraf Islam to three years in prison, as he had plotted to murder Harry and had given it "considerable thought" due to his belief that Harry had "a moral guilt" since he was in the army.
 In June 2019, two members of the neo-Nazi group Sonnenkrieg Division were jailed for eighteen months and four years, respectively, for sharing propaganda posters among which was one that labelled Harry as a "race traitor" with a gun pointed at his head.
+The pair had called for the execution of Prince Harry and his son.

 In May 2019, Splash News issued a formal apology to the Sussexes for sending photographers to their Cotswolds residence, which put their privacy at risk.
 The agency also agreed to pay damages and legal costs associated with the case.
 In December 2019, PA Media retracted the publishing of a Christmas card photograph of Harry, Meghan, and their son Archie.
 The agency said that the photo was retracted because they had been advised that the photograph was "not representative of the Christmas card sent by the Duke and Duchess of Sussex".
 In January 2020, lawyers issued a legal warning to the press after paparazzi photographs were published in the media.
 In March 2020, the couple took Splash UK to court after the Duchess and their son were photographed without permission during a "private family outing" while staying in Canada.
 The case was settled later that year with Splash UK agreeing to no longer take unauthorised photos of the family.
 In April 2020, the Duke and Duchess announced that they would no longer cooperate with the Daily Mail, the Sun, the Mirror and the Express.
 They won an apology in October that year from American news agency X17 for taking photographs of their son at their home using drones.